-One recent topic of debate in the criminal justice system is private prisons.
-Its role in society, the problems and benefits and even the very existence is a subject of much conversation in the media, public, and among the legal profession.
-Though private prisons have been on the rise for the past three decades, all that seems to be coming to an end.
+One recent topic of debate in the criminal justice system is the end of private prisons.
+The role of private prisons in society, the problems and benefits and even their very existence is a subject of much conversation in the media, public, and among the legal profession.
+Private prisons have been on the rise for the past three decades.
+However, all that seems to be coming to an end.

 Why are Private Prisons on the Decline?

 While there has always been a significant and vocal portion of the population against privately-run prisons, opposition has recently been on the uptick.
 This is due to several reasons, the primary being prison abuses.
 For instance, the Walnut Grove Correctional Facility, a private prison in Mississippi, had a huge problem with gang violence.
 According to the ACLU, this was due to staff cutbacks in an effort to save money.
 The prison was closed in September 2016.